a-lipson/math/homework/analysis/336/project/sections/project.typ

 Now, we can express the number of solutions $r_(k)(n)$ in terms of the residues of this integral.

-// NOTE: hard coded example number
+// NOTE: hard-coded environment reference number!
 From Example 2 above with $A = NN$, we already know that $r_(k)(n) = binom(n+k-1, k-1)$.
 We will verify this using the Circle method.